ericwooley/easy-reducer/README.md

   },
 }

+const testReducerCreator = easyReducerCreator(defaultState, syncActions, asyncActions)
-// Test reducer now has all the action creators you would use for your methods, with the types TR1/methodName export const testReducer1 = easyReducerCreator(defaultState, syncActions, asyncActions)('TR1')
+// testReducer1 now has all the action creators you would use for your methods, with the types TR1/methodName export const testReducer1 = testReducerCreator('TR1')
-// Reducers are reusable with different ID's export const testReducer2 = easyReducerCreator(defaultState, syncActions, asyncActions)('TR2')
+// Reducers are reusable with different ID's export const testReducer2 = testReducerCreator('TR2')

 export const store = createStore(combineReducers({
   // a reducer property is attached, which serves as the actual reducer.